 July – La Mar de Músicas – music festival, with performances by internationally-known stars

 September – Carthaginians and Romans (Cartagineses y Romanos) festival – Phoenicians, Greeks, Punics, Romans, Arabs and Byzantines all left their mark on Cartagena.
 Here’s a spectacular 10 day-long celebration of that past that ends with an incredible parade with wave upon wave of march pasts of groups dressed in ancient costumes that would not be out of place in a Hollywood blockbuster with dancers, musicians, drummers and street performers.
 Stunning.
-Here’s an excellent and comprehensive description at Murcia Today’s website of the history that the event celebrates and the programme from 2012.

 November – Jazz Festival – international names, concerts, live music in cafés and exhibitions